Only 1-3% of gastric cancer arises as a result of inherited cancer predisposition syndromes, including:

 In HDGC the cumulative risk of advanced gastric cancer by the age of 80 years is reported to be 56% for women and 70% for men.
 In females with HDGC, a cumulative risk of lobular breast cancer (LBC) of 42% to 80 years of age is reported.

-- Two cases of gastric cancer at any age with at least one being confirmed to be diffuse gastric cancer
+- Two or more cases of gastric cancer in family regardless of age, with at least one diffuse gastric cancer (DGC)

 Testing can be considered in some additional situations as outlined here and in other clinical guidelines.
 E-cadherin tumour immunostaining staining is not useful in identifying potential HDGC families.